Discharge instructions for owners of radiotherapy-treated cats:

 7. There is no need to quarantine your cat from other pets in the household.

 While the amount of radioactive material remaining in your cat’s body is low, it is prudent to follow the above instructions exactly.
-If this is not possible, please consider boarding your cat with PVS during the quarantine period (additional fees apply).
+If this is not possible, please consider boarding your cat with PVESC during the quarantine period (additional fees apply).

 Disposal of litter pan contents: